 CV and bio

-He is presently on the faculty of the Department of Economics at Cornell University, Executive Director of ILR’s Labor Dynamics Institute, a Senior Research Associate at the ILR School at Cornell University, Ithaca, and affiliated with the U.S. Census Bureau (Center for Economic Studies, CES).
-He is Data Editor of the American Economic Association, and Managing Editor of the Journal of Privacy and Confidentiality; Chair of the Scientific Advisory Committee of the Centre d’accès sécurisé aux données (CASD) in France, Senior Advisor of the New York Federal Statistical Research Data Centers (NYRDC) in the U.S.
+He is presently on the faculty of the Department of Economics at Cornell University, Executive Director of ILR’s Labor Dynamics Institute, and affiliated with the U.S. Census Bureau.
+He is the Data Editor of the American Economic Association, Managing Editor of the Journal of Privacy and Confidentiality, and on advisory boards of restricted-access data centers in France, Canada, and the United States.

 A list of publications can be found here.